Three killed in Bannu firing incidents

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BANNU: Three persons were shot dead and four others, including a woman, sustained injuries in two separate firing incidents in the district on Sunday, police said.
-Nasrullah Khan along with his wife, Waheeda Bibi, was going home in Mandev Khas village when unidentified gunmen opened fire on them.
-Nasrullah was killed while his wife was wounded.

-In another incident, two groups traded gunfire after exchanging harsh words over a tractor parking in the street in Kamber Mirakhel village.
-Rasool Daraz and Khalid were killed while Subhan, Sardaraz and Rooh Zaman sustained injuries.
-The bodies and injured were shifted to the DHQ in Bannu.
+As a result, one Rasool Daraz and Khalid were killed while Subhan, Sardaraz and Rooh Zaman sustained injuries.

-BANNU: Three persons were shot dead and four others, including a woman, sustained injuries in two separate firing incidents in the district on Sunday, police said.
-Nasrullah Khan along with his wife, Waheeda Bibi, was going home in Mandev Khas village when unidentified gunmen opened fire on them.
-Nasrullah was killed while his wife was wounded.

-In another incident, two groups traded gunfire after exchanging harsh words over a tractor parking in the street in Kamber Mirakhel village.
-Rasool Daraz and Khalid were killed while Subhan, Sardaraz and Rooh Zaman sustained injuries.
-The bodies and injured were shifted to the DHQ in Bannu.
+As a result, one Rasool Daraz and Khalid were killed while Subhan, Sardaraz and Rooh Zaman sustained injuries.